Quick Start

 hain vault init ~/my-vault

-hain context join <share-key>
+hain space join <share-key>

 hain file touch /hello.txt